418 Beacon is located on the north side of Beacon, between Gloucester and Hereford, with 416 Beacon to the east and 420 Beacon to the west.

 On April 23, 1935, 418 Beacon was acquired from Beatrice Spalding by Catherine Frances (Murray) Carney, the wife of Joseph Patrick Carney.
 They previously had lived at 80 Marlborough.

 A former lawyer and bank president, Joseph Carney had been appointed in July of 1933 by President Roosevelt as Collector of Internal Revenue in Boston.
 He subsequently also served as New England Administrator of the Federal Emergency Relief Administration.
 In November of 1934, he was named New England director of the Reconstruction Finance Corporation.
 He resigned in April of 1937 and resumed his position as president of the Gardner Trust Company.

+The Carneys sold the house through a public auction (at which the Der Hovanesians were the successful bidders).
 In its September 20, 1942, article announcing the auction, the Boston Globe described 418 Beacon as “modern in every respect” with “17 rooms, seven baths, and an automatic elevator.
 There is also a three-car garage.”

-By 1966, it was a dormitory for the St. Philip Neri School, and continued as such until the early 1970s, when it was converted into a residence for Jesuit Priests (the change of use was subject to a legal action decided in July of 1978, which concluded that Catherine Campbell’s intent had been to leave the house and furnishings to the Society of Jesus for its general use, and not specifically and exclusively for the use of the St. Philip Neri School).
+By 1966, 418 Beacon was a dormitory for the St. Philip Neri School, and continued as such until the early 1970s, when it was converted into a residence for Jesuit Priests (the change of use was subject to a legal action decided in July of 1978, which concluded that Catherine Campbell’s intent had been to leave the house and furnishings to the Society of Jesus for its general use, and not specifically and exclusively for the use of the St. Philip Neri School).

-In October of 2006, the College applied for (and subsequently received) permission to consolidate 418 Beacon into one property with 424 Beacon, making a single property composed of 418-420-422-424-426 Beacon, with the address of 424 Beacon.
+In October of 2006, the College applied for (and subsequently received) permission to consolidate 418 Beacon with its properties at 420-422-424-426 Beacon, with the address of 424 Beacon.

-The New England College of Optometry continued to be located there in 2014.
+The New England College of Optometry continued to be located there in 2021.